 Skip to content

-I am currently working to update my homeware collection, having decided to move to a different, white stoneware last year.
-This clay has smoother texture and has a better colour response to the glazes I want to use compared to stoneware I have used previously.
-This has enabled me to think about two new colour ways.
-The first is a very simple white – except it’s not simple, as the white has flecks of blue, pink and cream – and a second range in blue-green inspired by the colours of the lake in autumn.
-Hopefully I can share some photos soon.
+I am currently working to update my homeware collection, having decided to move to a different, white stoneware in 2024.
+This clay has smoother texture and has a better colour response to the glazes I want to use compared to stoneware I have used previously, but is a little tricker to throw, so I am still learning how it likes to be treated.

-The ‘new’ white I am in love with, but it’s very *very* sensitive to the thickness of application, so I have more work to do before I can start to produce work in large batches.
+The final range involves a very sensitive white glaze.
+When it works, it’s glorious, with a rich white flecked with blues, pinks and yellows.
+When it doesn’t work, it can be transparent or yellow-brown.
+I’ve got a few pieces made but it’s very sensitive to the thickness of application, so I have more work to do before I can start to produce work in large batches.
 Thankfully, the few samples I have produced have proved popular, so I believe this is effort will be worth it.
-The second colourway I am still experimenting with, including layering with another white glaze, and it’s just working out the balance of blue to green and – again- the best thickness for the glaze to sing.

 Once I’m happy with my new glazes, I’ll be looking to make: